If there was one area of near universal agreement since March 2020, it’s that people overwhelmingly prefer flexible work schedules.

 For many companies, choosing to adopt a hybrid model may be a major change from the pre-pandemic work environment.
-However, considering the statistics we covered earlier that show how many employees prefer a hybrid model, allowing for continued workplace flexibility is an important consideration for recruiting and retaining talent.
+However, considering that many employees prefer a hybrid model, allowing for continued workplace flexibility is important for recruiting and retaining talent.
 And, as with any change in the workplace, there will of course be a learning curve, so it is imperative to keep in mind tips for successful implementation.

-Lauren Mason, Principal of Career at Mercer, an asset management firm, authored an informative piece on Mercer’s website that outlines four steps that “organizations must take to evolve to a hybrid model.”
-We are listing Mason’s steps for you below:
+Lauren Mason, Principal of Career at Mercer, an asset management firm, authored an informative piece on Mercer’s website that outlines four steps that organizations must take to evolve to a hybrid model:

 - For maximum productivity, shape strategy based on the work being performed.